alejandroatacho/osu-KawataFuquila-CheatList/README.md

   </a>
 </div>

 > _Short-lived, heavily-modified 2026 osu! client by miracle: a standalone, multi-mode cheat with humanized bots.
-Never publicly released but has pre-view images;_
+Never publicly released but has pre-view images._

 - **Status:** Archived · Discontinued · Standalone · Free
 - **Lifespan:** April 15 to May 18, 2026 (~1 month, per the developer's edit timestamps)